jtombo45/Learn-React-SoloLearn/Intro To React/README.md

 ## Contact Manager - Sharing State
 - AddPersonForm independently keeps its state, in order to add new contact to our PeopleList we need to share the state between the components
-- We need a parents components the include the child component and holds the contact list state
+- We need a parent component that includes the child components and holds the contact list state
 ```
 function ContactManager(props) {
   const [contacts, setContacts] = useState(props.data);